cmbi/kmad/README.md

 Install it according to the provided instructions - make sure you can run it simply by calling `netphos`.
 The script for converting the input will run anyway without NetPhos, only you won't have the predicted phosphorylations.
+All the other features will be annotated anyway.

 # Running